 Scotland is well known as an ancient land with a fascinating history.
 What you might not know though, is how far that history stretches back – some of our sites are older than Egypt’s great Pyramids of Giza and Stonehenge in England.

-Whilst it’s not possible to visit the many hundreds of Scotland’s historical sites at the moment, through the wonders of modern technology, it’s easy to see some of these amazing places virtually.
+Do you have a holiday in Scotland coming up or are you planning your next break?
+Get a preview of the archaeology treasures which are waiting for you through the wonders of modern technology.
+It’s never been easier to see some of these amazing places virtually.
 Some links below take you to amazing 3D renders of selected sites, so you can learn more about them and for some, also see how they might have looked in their heyday.

 Neolithic, Bronze Age & Iron Age Scotland

 Scotland’s history stretches back over many millennia and nowhere is this more evident than in Shetland, Orkney and the Outer Hebrides.
 Dating back some 5,000 years, you’ll find some of the oldest structures in Europe in these special places.